.

 Vignette

 Mercenaries, condottieri, landsknecht– there’s a dozen words to try and dress up what you were: a career murderer.
 Things were so much more chaotic back then, though: the moon falling; the shelling and endless fire; the awful silence.
 So with the world torn asunder, maybe no one really blinked twice when they let you, a boy of just fourteen years old, stand shoulder-to-shoulder with men twice your age as you soldiered off to war’s ‘great adventure.’
 As you charged unto the breach.
 You were good at what you did, after all, and besides: nothing made sense back then anyways.
 A lot of kids lived through the Calamity and had it far worse.
-The world needed order... and sacrifices had to be made.But no one expected your knack for ripping things from between worlds: reaching into the Pit... and pulling them squirming and shrieking into the meat and noise of the Source.
+The world needed order... and sacrifices had to be made.But no one expected your knack for ripping things from between worlds: for reaching into the Pit... and pulling them squirming and shrieking into the meat and noise of the Source.
 Peers pretended they didn’t notice the way your eyes grew a little more sunken every time.
 Superiors were happy to let you learn your own lessons and make your own mistakes, so long as you gave them that eager smile, so long as the killing continued.The problem with mistakes of these stripes is that they have a way of lingering and coming back again and again and again.

 Ser Solomon the Gold,